Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 Clear Communications Are Essential

-Each of us is accountable for compliance with the Company’s standards of ethical conduct, with all applicable laws and regulations, and with the guidelines contained in the Global Business Practices Guidelines as well as other policies, procedures and guidelines prepared by our Company and its subsidiaries, operating units and divisions.
+Each of us is accountable for compliance with the Company’s standards of ethical conduct, with all applicable laws and regulations, and with the guidelines contained in the Business Practices Guidelines as well as other Company policies, procedures and guidelines.

 We Have Internal Resources To Assist You If You Need Guidance Or Support